Will you be using the full range of Free, Freemium and Paid tools available to review and improve your SEO and content marketing effectiveness?

 Cognitive is a monster of a tool, it helps with rankings, competitor research, backlink analysis, content auditing and most predominantly Unnatural Link Detection and Link Removal.
 It really is a fantastic tool, which has a preview screen so you can check the sites, before deciding whether to add to a disavow file or leave them as a link.
 CognitiveSEO then creates a disavow file for you, which you can upload immediately to Google.
 Job done!

 6. Technical SEO tools

-Being able to dig around on the 'back-end' of your site, getting to know how it functions and any issues with it, is a pivotal step in reaching optimisation 'Nirvana'.
-The tools below should be help you in your quest to reach this mythical place.
+Being able to dig around on the 'back-end' of your site, getting to know how it functions and any issues with it is a pivotal step in reaching optimisation 'Nirvana'.
+The tools below should help you in your quest to reach this mythical place.

 Screaming Frog is superb at scraping a site, much like a search engine would.
 It runs it's rule over all links and pages of the website offering data on Status Codes, Page Titles, Meta Descriptions, Robots Meta Data and put it all into a filterable spreadsheet.

-If you have any other tools you think are worth a mention or want a more detailed review of any of the tools let me know in the comment below.
+If you have any other tools you think are worth a mention or want a more detailed review of any of the tools let me know on our community.